Azure/msrestazure-for-python/README.rst

 **Features**

 - Add User Assigned identity support for WebApp/Functions #124
-- Ass timeout parameter for MSI token, is used from a VM #131
+- Add timeout parameter for MSI token, is used from a VM #131

 Thanks to @noelbundick for his contribution